Asian Paints and St+art India Foundation Mark World Caring Day with Project Udaan - The Tribune

-Mumbai (Maharashtra) [India], June 6: In a heartfelt celebration of World Caring Day, Asian Paints and the St+art India Foundation launches Project Udaan at Arpan Charitable Trust in Vadodara--an institution that supports and educates children with special needs.
+Transformed school for neurodiverse children into an interactive space, celebrating and redefining how children interact with their surroundings Mumbai, Maharashtra, India (NewsVoir) In a heartfelt celebration of World Caring Day, Asian Paints and the St+art India Foundation launches Project Udaan at Arpan Charitable Trust in Vadodara—an institution that supports and educates children with special needs.
 As the latest chapter under their St+art Care initiative, the project reimagines the school environment for neurodivergent children with conditions like autism, cerebral palsy, and Down syndrome, through thoughtful use of colour, texture, and material.
 With interactive, sensory-friendly zones, Project Udaan creates a space that feels safe, engaging, and joyful, honouring the different ways children see, feel, and connect with the world around them.

 Developed through a co-creation process with students, artists, and designers, Project Udaan was led by artists Amrit Khurana and Anikesa Dhing.
 Drawing from her lived experience with autism, Khurana designed tactile, predictable elements that promote comfort and expression.
 Dhing complemented this with textured contrasts to encourage calm interaction.
 A hands-on workshop at Arpan, facilitated by Siddhanth Shah of Access For ALL, gave children the chance to explore textures, tools and colours, ensuring their voices directly shaped the final design.